🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-frustràre : to frustrate
+frustrare : to frustrate

 fru|strà|re : (accento grave)

-Indicative mood (Indicativo) of the verb frustràre
+indicativo frustrare.
+Indicative mood of the verb frustrare

 Tempo semplice